lmfit/lmfit-py/doc/model.rst

 :class:`ModelResult` methods
 ---------------------------------

-These methods are all inherited from :class:`Minimize` or from :class:`Model`.
+These methods are all inherited from :class:`~lmfit.minimizer.Minimize` or from :class:`Model`.

 .. method:: ModelResult.eval(params=None, **kwargs)